Kraft Music Hall (TV series): 1950s

 By 1958, Kraft was prepared to revive the Music Hall for television.
-The first host was "Mr. Television", Milton Berle, who had become television's first superstar by hosting earlier NBC programs, the Texaco Star Theater and The Buick-Berle Show.
-An alternate summer host in the program's early period was the English comedian and singer Dave King.
-The program achieved its greatest success hosted by Perry Como weekly between 1959 and 1963.
+The first host was "Mr. Television" Milton Berle, who had become television's first superstar by hosting earlier NBC programs Texaco Star Theater and The Buick-Berle Show.
+An alternate summer host in the program's early period was English comedian and singer Dave King.
+The program achieved its greatest success with Perry Como hosting weekly between 1959 and 1963.
 Four seasons of Como Kraft specials followed until 1967.

-In February 2024, it was revealed that a complete colour tape recording of the first Music Hall show with Milton Berle, aired October 8, 1958, had been recovered at his estate, making it the oldest surviving entertainment show in original colour.
-The quad tape was made from the broadcast feed, and was also found to include the closing moments of that evening's The Price Is Right, thus marking the first known surviving colour footage of the Bill Cullen incarnation, and a short promo for the premiere of the Gene Barry series Bat Masterson, also airing that same day.
+In February 2024, it was revealed that a complete colour tape recording of the first Music Hall with Milton Berle, aired October 8, 1958, had been recovered at his estate, making it the oldest surviving entertainment show in original colour.
+The quad tape was made from the broadcast feed, and included the closing moments of that evening's The Price Is Right (thus marking the first known surviving colour footage of the Bill Cullen incarnation), and a short promo for the premiere of Bat Masterson, also airing that same night.